Skip to content

 Regulatory and program hooks

-• Engineering subcontractor compliance with EGBC Permit to Practice and BC business licensing
+• EGBC Permit to Practice and BC business licensing status of the engineering firm the owner engages

 • WorkSafeBC compliance for on-site engagement